The current ice age

 then in danger of turning into an icy ball.

-Controlling cloud seeding using microorganisms or small particles
+Controlling cloud seeding using micro-organisms or small particles

 seems like a desirable skill - if we can master it.